 It is possible to overclock your Raspberry Pi's CPU.
 The default is 700MHz but it can be set up to 1000MHz.
 The overclocking you can achieve will vary; overclocking too high may result in instability.
 Selecting this option shows the following warning:

 Be aware that overclocking may reduce the lifetime of your Raspberry Pi.
 If overclocking at a certain level causes system instability, try a more modest overclock.
-Hold down `shift` during boot to temporarily disable overclock.
+Hold down the Shift key during boot to temporarily disable overclocking.

 Old TV sets had a significant variation in the size of the picture they produced; some had cabinets that overlapped the screen.
 TV pictures were therefore given a black border so that none of the picture was lost; this is called overscan.
 Modern TVs and monitors don't need the border, and the signal doesn't allow for it.
 If the initial text shown on the screen disappears off the edge, you need to enable overscan to bring the border back.